Coexistence, enhancements and short loops in random walk loop soups: Introduction and main results

 \end{theorem} Our theorem has two main implications.
 The lower bound implies that, even in the regime of large values of $\beta$, in which macroscopic loops occur \cite{QuitmannTaggi} (i.e., loops whose length is proportional to $|V|$), there remains a density (depending on $\beta$) of microscopic loops (i.e., loops whose length is independent from $|V|$) of any length.
 In other words, microscopic and macroscopic loops \textit{coexist}.
 On the other hand, the main interest of our upper bound is in the fact that it holds uniformly in $\beta$.
 It implies that, even though increasing $\beta$ to infinity has the effect of increasing to infinity the local time at each site uniformly in the size of the system (this follows from \cite[Lemma~5.6]{QuitmannTaggi}), the density of microscopic loops whose length is less than any finite $k$ is bounded from above uniformly in $\beta$ and in the size of the system.
 In other words, the increase of the local time as $\beta$ gets larger is only due to an increase in the number of the longer loops.

 \textbf{Discussion. } The techniques that we use to prove our Theorem \ref{theo:coexistence} can be applied in wider generality.
 For example, they can be adapted to the random walk loop soup representing the Bose gas, even in the presence of long range interactions (we consider a simpler setting since it is more general and also for clarity reasons).
 It is of great interest introducing new methods for the analysis of such models.
-Indeed, no proof of occurrence of a phase transition in the Bose gas in dimension $d > 2$ is known.
+Indeed, {except for the special case of the hard-core Bose gas under the so-called half-filling condition \cite{DysonLiebSimon, KennedyLiebShastry},} no proof of occurrence of a phase transition in the Bose gas in dimension $d > 2$ is known.
 Also for the random walk loop soup (\ref{eq:measure}) and for its special case, the Spin O(N) model with $N>2$, the only known proof of occurrence of a phase transition when $d>2$ uses reflection positivity, which is a quite limited method.
 For example it only works on the torus of $\mathbb{Z}^d$ with even side length and for certain classes of interactions.
 It is of great interest providing a more general proof of occurrence of a phase transition.
 The derivation of the (uniform in $\beta$) upper bound (\ref{eq:rhobound}) can be considered a progress towards this direction.
 For concreteness, let $G_L = (\Lambda_L,E_L)$ be the graph with vertex set $\Lambda_L:=\big\{(x_1,\dots,x_d) \in \Z^d \, : \, x_i \in (-\frac{L}{2},\frac{L}{2} ] \, \, \, \forall i \in [d]\big\}$ and edges connecting nearest-neighbour vertices and assume that $d>2$.
-For any good $U:\N_0 \to \R^+$ and $N,\beta \in \R^+$ consider the average local time of the microscopic loops
+For any fast decaying $U:\N_0 \to \R^+$ and $N,\beta \in \R^+$ consider the average local time of the microscopic loops